Configure DNS for AWS inbound Private Link

 - Manual DNS zone and records

-Configure your corporate DNS to forward queries for Databricks domains to AWS Route 53.
+Configure your corporate DNS to forward queries for Databricks domains to Amazon Route 53.
 AWS automatically resolves workspace URLs to private IPs without manual record management.
+This approach uses a single VPC endpoint for all workspaces in any region.

 Benefits of conditional forwarding